Steveston and South Dyke

 East of the bustling Village is the South Dyke agricultural area with its quiet rural landscapes and seasonal fields of strawberries, cabbage and pumpkins to the north and beautiful views of the Fraser River, Ladner and Mount Baker to the south.
 If time permits, stop and walk along the natural and historic Finn and Horseshoe Sloughs.

 Printable route map - Scenic Route No. 1

 Garry Point Park

-A 39 acre waterfront park at the mouth of the Fraser River and close to Steveston Village with spectacular views and beaches.
+This 39 acre waterfront park is at the mouth of the Fraser River and close to Steveston Village with spectacular views and beaches.
 Points of interest in the park are the Japanese Garden, Fisherman's Memorial sculpture and Scotch Pond Historic Moorage site.
 Parking, picnic tables, washrooms and a food concession stand are available.

 Gulf of Georgia

-6.5 acres of waterfront park and trails situated on the historic cannery site BC Packers Ltd. Recently finished during the redevelopment of the BC Packers lands, this scenic promenade features BC Packers artifacts, interpretation signage, timber boardwalks, viewing tower, piers, public art features and access to cafes, shops and more.
+This 6.5 acres of waterfront park and trails is situated on the historic cannery site BC Packers Ltd. Recently finished during the redevelopment of the BC Packers lands, this scenic promenade features BC Packers artifacts, interpretation signage, timber boardwalks, viewing tower, piers, public art features and access to cafes, shops and more.

 Britannia Heritage Shipyard

 This 8+ acres of a historic waterfront park includes turn-of-the-century cannery residences, boat works, shipyard, boardwalk, marsh view and Murikami Visitor Centre.
 Self-guided tours, brochures, seasonal exhibits, gift shop, washrooms and parking available.
 See Britannia Heritage Shipyard page for more information.

 London's Landing / No. 2 Road Fishing Pier